jakewhiteley/php-sets/README.md

 * Method/function to return DIFFERENCE between 2 sets
 * Method/function to return whether a set is  SUBSET of a different set

+## Composer
+Just run `composer require jakewhiteley/php-sets` to include this package in your project

 ## Initialization
 A set instance can be created either as an object, or as a native-like function.
 When you create a set, you can insert intial values or keep it empty.
 ````php